seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-22.md

 > consciousness as the Tathāgata?"
 "No, friend."
 >
 > "What do you think, friend Yamaka, do you regard the Tathāgata as in form?"
 > "No, friend."
 "Do you regard the Tathāgata as apart from form?"
-"No, friend.
+"No, friend."
 > "Do you regard the Tathāgata as in feeling?"
 "No, friend."
 "Do you regard the
 > Tathāgata as apart from feeling?"
 "No, friend."
 "Do you regard the Tathāgata
 > as in perception?"
 "No, friend."
 "Do you regard the Tathāgata as apart from